WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

 ..
 Note::

-    Generalized body modes module has only been tested with WAMIT, where BEMIO may need to be modified for NEMOH, AQWA and CAPYTAINE.
+    Generalized body modes module has only been tested with WAMIT, where BEMIO may need to be modified for NEMOH, Aqwa and Capytaine.

 .. _user-advanced-features-passive-yaw: